gautamjha12/CryptoX_Overview/README.md

 <img src = "cX_images/6.png" width = "200">
 <img src = "cX_images/7.png" width = "200">

 We are always receptive to new ideas so let's brew something up.
-You can write to us help.cryptox@gmail.com
+You can write to us <a href="mailto:help.cryptox@gmail.com" target="_blank">help.cryptox@gmail.com</a>